jscrip/linkSpider/README.md

 An injectable Web Crawler for the browser.

 ## How does it work?
+1. Open the browser and go to a website you want (and are allowed) to crawl.
+3. Open the developer console, then copy and paste the script, remembering to adjust the crawl LIMIT if needed, and press ENTER.
-Upon injection, the crawler gathers links from the page, then continues to crawl the target domain until it:
+4. Upon injection, the crawler gets the links from the page, then continues to crawl the target domain until it:

-1. visits all internal links, or
-2. reaches the page limit set by the user.
+   1. reaches the page limit set by the user
+   2. visits all known links

-At any point while the crawler is running, you can check the status in the console by typing in:
+To check the while the crawler is running, you can check the status in the console by typing in:

 ```crawler.links```
 returns an object containing visted, internal, and "other" links for external links, and links that don't use a standard url.